National-Education-Union/school-cuts/README.md

 ![image](https://user-images.githubusercontent.com/4374366/167357380-ec16e402-d01f-425f-85c7-1255aeeb2244.png)

+For the summary tables looking at the deprivation of pupils, we grouped schools by phase and then split them into quintiles using the proportion of pupils receiving free school meals.

 ### Anomalies
 We found some anomalies in the data.
 The number of pupils in Alternative Provision and Pupil Referral Units was wrong for 2016-17 and so we excluded them.
 We also found that some schools had clearly misreported their funding or pupil numbers, so we excluded all schools with a change in funding up or down of greater than 50%.